 Rhelda was an exceptionally organized and meticulous person who was known for her attention to detail, which consequently was passed along to her students.

 Indeed, Rhelda was an exemplary student, scholar and educator but she was also a very loving and devoted wife and mother.
 Rhelda met her husband, Edward L. Morgan, while she was teaching third grade at the Walbridge Elementary School in May of 1972.
-IEdward Morgan who she later married was working for the Saint Louis Publice School system as a locksmith.
-Ironically; Edward had a work request at Walbridge School where Rhelda was teaching to provide a key for Rhelda's desk.
-Her future husband Edward later became the supervisor of the locksmith division for the Saint Louis Public school district where he retired after 471/2 years on June 30,2011.
-When Edward and Rhelda met in 1972."
-It was love at first sight for both of them.
+Edward Morgan who she later married was working for the Saint Louis Publice School system as a locksmith.
+Ironically, Edward had a work request at Walbridge School, where Rhelda was teaching, to provide a key for Rhelda's desk.
+Edward later became the supervisor of the locksmith division for the Saint Louis Public school district where he retired after 47 1/2 years on June 30, 2011.
+When Edward and Rhelda met in 1972, It was love at first sight for both of them!
 They respected and supported each other and were inseparable throughout their entire marriage.
 Her husband Edward said, "I was the wind beneath her sail, and she was my sail.
 All because I kissed her once and she kissed me back."
 They would have been married for twenty-three years on July 20, 1996.

-Rhelda and Edward's marriage was blessed, on October 21, 1976, with a beautiful daughter, Tawanna Ka-Rhelda.
+On October 21, 1976, Rhelda and Edward's marriage was blessed with a beautiful daughter, Tawanna Ka-Rhelda.
 She is a very bright young woman who was certified as a gifted student, who played the piano, sang and danced.
-She attended the St. Louis Public Schools and at the time of her mother's death was a junior at the University of Missouri at Rolla studying electrical engineering.
+She attended the St. Louis Public Schools.
+At the time of her mother's death, Tawanna was a junior at the University of Missouri at Rolla studying electrical engineering.
 Rhelda was an excellent mother and role model for her daughter.
 Tawanna said of her mother, "I love you mother and I will never forget how much you loved me."

 Rhelda was also a devout Christian who lived by the precepts and tenets of the Church of God in Christ.
-Rhelda taught Sunday School, sang in the choir, was an usher and worked on a scholarship committee for her church assisting her husband who was a minister and the treasurer for the scholarship committee.
+Rhelda taught Sunday School, sang in the choir, was an usher.
+Rhelda was also on a scholarship committee for her church.
+She assisted her husband, who was a minister and the treasurer, on the scholarship committee.

 Through the Edward L. and Rhelda Marbry Morgan, Ph.D.
 Endowed Book Fund at Saint Louis University, Rhelda's legacy, scholarship, teaching and mentoring will continue to live.